-- Adult Open Divisions.
-A player, if otherwise eligible, may enter any Adult Open Division that is not restricted by age or rating. - Adult Age Group Divisions.
-A player, if otherwise eligible, may ii. enter any Men's or Women's Division with a minimum age restriction if the player will reach the minimum age by December 31 of the year during which the division is scheduled to start. - iii.
-Adult NTRP Divisions.
-The USTA Adult and Family Tournament, Ranking, and Sanctioning Regulations establish the eligibility criteria for entering the Adult NTRP Divisions. - Other level-based divisions based on ratings. iv. - Other level-based divisions with no age restrictions.
-A player, if otherwise eligible, may enter any other levelbased division if the player's rating is less than or equal to the rating for the division.

-(B) Other level-based divisions with minimum age restrictions.
+- Require players to be 5 years of age to play in a Net Generation Event that uses Red Ball Tennis; and - Require players to be at least 9 years old or be at least 7 years old and have passed certain requirements of the Net Generation PlayTracker before playing in a Net Generation Event that uses Green Ball Tennis. - b.
+Adult tournaments. - Adult Open Divisions.
+A player, if otherwise eligible, may enter any Adult Open Division that is not restricted by age or rating. - ii.
+Adult Age Group Divisions.
+A player, if otherwise eligible, may enter any Men's or Women's Division with a minimum age restriction if the player will reach the minimum age by December 31 of the year during which the division is scheduled to start. - Adult NTRP Divisions.
+The USTA Adult and Family Tournament, Ranking, and Sanctioning Regulations establish the eligibility criteria for entering the Adult NTRP Divisions. - iv.
+Other level-based divisions based on ratings. - (A) Other level-based divisions with no age restrictions.
+A player, if otherwise eligible, may enter any other levelbased division if the player's rating is less than or equal to the rating for the division. - (B) Other level-based divisions with minimum age restrictions.
 A player, if otherwise eligible, may enter any other level-based division with a minimum age restriction if the player's rating is less than or equal to the rating for the division and if the player will reach the minimum age by December 31 of the year during which the division is scheduled to start.